walkieq/RNN_HLS/rnn_using_hls4ml/Readme.md

     return model
 ```

+- Model in t3 example
+It is the same as the model in t1 example, but a unified pruning rate of 50% is applied.
+The DSP utilization is readuced from 111% to around 61% on the target FPGA device.

+- TODO
 Currently the default lstm implementation in hls4ml is used.
-I will update the template later.
+The latency and initiation interval are large.
+I will update the LSTM template later.